Tree cover gain 2000-2020 visualized on the GFW map

 What Are the Plans for Updating This Data?

 GFW is working with UMD to deliver annual data on tree height, including tree cover loss and gain based on this data, which will eventually replace the 20-year data we have now.
 This will allow us to provide annual updates on global tree cover gain and net change in addition to our annual tree cover loss updates.
-We expect to release this data in 2023.

 In the meantime, you can explore key takeaways about 2000 and 2020 extent and gain in the Global Forest Review, and check out the new data on the GFW map and dashboards.